mladenkralev/groovy-playground/README.md

+# groovy-playground
-# groovy-playground is used to play around with basic groovy concepts
+Used to play around with basic groovy concepts